-Split’s Go software development kit brings scalable feature flags to any app, website or experience built with Go.
+Split’s Go SDK brings scalable feature flags to any app, website, or experience built with Go.
 Split helps teams control rollouts, and customer experiences, while gathering new data and insight on product engagement.

 Front-end teams are always experimenting with new things, trying to make the website, the app, the tools, or the business more successful.
 But each new experiment or quickly-turned-around feature introduces risk—that response times will be slower, that a change in the funnel will add friction, that your users simply may not like the change.
 Split’s Go SDK puts all of these issues under your control, by letting you:

 - Release features to production but disabled for all users by default

 - Target new features only to internal QA teams

 - Slowly roll out features to a broader audience by percentage, demographic, geography, account type, or any other metric with highly flexible attribute matching

 - Kill features with a single click to revert back to your safe state

 Split works across many different programming languages, letting developers, PMs, and support teams control feature rollout from one unified view—and monitor the success of any new code.
 Our integrations bring rollout updates into the tools your team is already using, further opening the feature-delivery process up to your entire organization.